lcford2/py-plrt/README.md

-# PLRT
+# py-plrt

 This package combines two widely used and interpretable machine learning algorithms (Decision Trees and Linear Regression) to create Piece-Wise Linear Regression Trees (PLRTs).
+This idea is introduced by [Alexander and Grimshaw (1996)](https://www.jstor.org/stable/1390778).

 Decision Trees are non-parametric, supervised learning methods that split the data at a specific threshold for a specific feature to optimize a loss function (e.g. mean square error (MSE)).
 Linear regression is a parametric, supervised learning method that uses a linear combination of a set of features to predict a response variable.